 Heidegger belonged to the broad German Conservative Revolutionary intellectual current.
 He fell in and out with the National Socialist movement.
 His encounter with National Socialism and his post-War thinking on modernity, technology, and the possibility of a new dispensation are of enduring relevance to the New Right project of defining a post-totalitarian alternative to both the Old Right and the existing Jewish/Leftist hegemony.

 Thus a book-length discussion of Heidegger by Alexander Dugin, who is loosely affiliated with the European New Right, would seem a welcome contribution.
 There would be two reasons to read Dugin’s book on Heidegger: first, for what it reveals about Heidegger; second, for what it reveals about Dugin.
 Unfortunately, after nearly 400 pages, I felt that I had learned very little about either thinker.

 It isn’t easy to write a book about Heidegger, who is notoriously obscure.
 Unfortunately, Dugin’s method of exposition leans heavily on paraphrase and repetition, and if you have trouble reading Heidegger himself, Dugin’s restatement will hardly be more intelligible.
-If you are just looking for an exposition of Heidegger in English, there are many better choices.
-I highly recommend Richard Polt’s Heidegger: An Introduction (Ithaca: Cornell University Press, 1999), which is lucid, comprehensive, and concise (180 pages).
+If you are just looking for an exposition of Heidegger in English, there are many better choices, for example, Graham Harman’s Heidegger Explained, which is lucid, comprehensive, and concise at around 180 pages.